STIs and Testing

 Tests are FREE, simple, painless and confidential.
 You can do the test yourself – you do not need to be examined.

-If you’d like to talk to someone about STIs you can book an appointment by calling or texting us on 07867 358187 or by sending us an email.
+If you’d like to talk to someone about STIs you can book an appointment by calling or texting us on 07867 358187 or by completing the form below.

 Common symptoms of STIs